manyu252/BR-HB/README.md

 # BR-HB
-Work for calculation the breathing rate in html and js
+Work for calculating the breathing rate in html and js

 **Objective:**
 1. To show webcam video in the browser at fullscreen.